 QCEW data are available quarterly and annually about six months after the end of the quarter.
 Each release includes monthly employment levels as well as quarterly establishment counts and quarterly wage information.

 - Can I find data on employment and wages for a specific occupation or job?

 No. The QCEW program does not publish data based on occupations.
 The published employment and wage levels only reflect an entire establishment, which may consist of multiple occupations and jobs.
-For occupational data, please visit The Occupational Employment Statistics (OES) web pages.
+For occupational data, please visit The Occupational Employment and Wage Statistics (OEWS) web pages.

 - Why are there sometimes sudden shifts in levels of employment or wages?